-Luckily, black chicken breeds can be found easily in hatcheries and private sellers.
+Luckily, black chicken breeds can be found easily in hatcheries and by private sellers.
 If you’re interested in getting to know the various kinds of breeds with dark feathers (including black and white speckled chicken breeds!), you’re in for a treat!

 You’ll discover your options in this ultimate list of black chicken breeds!